Home

 Read it here (Dutch)

-Lustwarande en de connectie Tilburg – Kasselv
+Lustwarande en de connectie Tilburg – Kassel

 Domeniek Ruyters, chief editor of Metropolis M, reviews the show Disruption - Remapping Nature at Lustwarande Tilburg, for which I had made the work Grove 2.0 - Chapel of Wild Wisdom.